abbymrobinson/abbymrobinson.gethub.io/index.md

 -I am interested in going into a biotechnology field, specifically into a cancer research field.
-I enjoy helping people and I am a part of an organization on campus call Camp Kesesm.
+I enjoy helping people and I am a part of an organization on campus called Camp Kesesm.
 We are a national non-profit that supports a child through and beyond a parents cancer.

 **My Hobbies**